googleapis/google-auth-library-swift/README.md

 to remote services.

 Currently these packages support OAuth1 and OAuth2.
-They are designed to work on OS X systems and on Linux systems that are running in the [Google Cloud](https://cloud.google.com).
+They are designed to work on macOS systems and on Linux systems that are running in the [Google Cloud](https://cloud.google.com).

-* On OS X systems, OAuth tokens can be obtained using the locally-installed browser and a local web server that is automatically run in the command-line client.
+* On macOS systems, OAuth tokens can be obtained using the locally-installed browser and a local web server that is automatically run in the command-line client.

 * On Linux systems, OAuth tokens can be obtained automatically from the [Google Cloud Metadata Service](https://cloud.google.com/compute/docs/storing-retrieving-metadata).

-* On both Linux and OS X systems, OAuth tokens can be obtained automatically for [Google Cloud Service Accounts](https://cloud.google.com/iam/docs/understanding-service-accounts).
+* On both Linux and macOS systems, OAuth tokens can be obtained automatically for [Google Cloud Service Accounts](https://cloud.google.com/iam/docs/understanding-service-accounts).

 ## Usage and Examples